 When you feed your fish, you’ll think you rang a dinner bell, because these snails will come crawling out from the sand bed like zombies from the night of the living dead.

 But are they really an essential part of the reef cleanup crew?
-That appears to be where the controversy about the nassarius snail resides.
+That appears to be where the controversy about this snail resides.

 If you plan to keep them in your tank, you should have a deep sand bed.
 These critters aren’t really appropriate for a bare bottom reef tank.

-Nassarius snails (or pretty much any snail, for that matter), are not compatible with hermit crabs or shrimps, which will prey on and turn them into escargot.
-The hermits may even turn them into a mobile home.
+Nassarius snails (or pretty much any snail, for that matter), are not compatible with hermit crabs, because those arthropods may prey on the mollusks, turning them into escargot and turning their shells into a mobile home.

 If you’re like me, I think of snails as being useful to keep the problem algae population of my tank down.
 But that’s not the case with the nassarius snail.
 These snails don’t eat algae they eat carrion, which is a fancy word for dead fish.
-That’s right, not only does the nassarius snail crawl out of the substrate like a zombie, but it also has a craving for flesh, not algae.
+That’s right, not only do they crawl out of the substrate like a zombie, but it also has a craving for flesh, not algae.
+To that point, they may be somewhat useful in cleaning up uneaten meaty foods left in the aquarium, like Mysid shrimp or brine shrimp.

 Nassarius snails burrow into a substrate when they are not active, so you should have some sort of soft substrates like sand or mud.